MessagePack-CSharp/MessagePack-CSharp/README.md

 var point = MessagePackSerializer.Deserialize<Point>(bin);
 ```

 MessagePackSerializer choose constructor with the least argument and match index if key in integer or match name(ignore case) if key is string.
+If encounts `MessagePackDynamicObjectResolverException: can't find matched constructor parameter` you should check about this.

 If can not match automatically, you can specify to use constructor manually by `[SerializationConstructorAttribute]`.